We might receive compensation from certain providers listed below. Find Out More

 • Mounting sticker;

-And yet, the best spot to to install cameras of this type is on the ceiling and that is why you have here these mounting elements.
-The exact camera is quite little, about 10 centimeters or 4.1 inch tall and actually feels good in my hand, I definitely like this design and its proportions.
-So, this is a pan and tilt enabled camera, thus we got here a rotating 355° upper part and 0 to 80° vertical tilt.
+And yet, the best spot to install cameras of this type is on the ceiling, and that is why you have these mounting elements.
+The exact camera is quite small, about 10 centimeters or 4.1 inches tall, and actually feels good in my hand.
+I definitely like this design and its proportions.
+So, this is a pan and tilt-enabled camera; thus, we have a rotating 355° upper part and 0 to 80° vertical tilt.
 The exact camera module delivers a 1080p image and has a 115° view angle, which is nice.
 On body we have a little LED, informing us of a device status, little mic hole, and we tilt it up we’ll uncover a reset button and a MicroSD card input, and what I like about an IMOU 2019 devices is that they all come with 256 gigs MicroSD capacity support, that exempts us of a cloud storage fees.

-Also IMOU fitted in here an RJ-45 LAN input for a fans of a wired connection, and well, a higher stability.
-The speaker, MicroUSB, power cable input, QR-code.
-And I suppose IMOU aims for a parents audience, because additionally you can get orange or a black silicon cover.
-Yeah, it definitely makes it look more cozy and kid-friendly, but does a “kid-friendly” term is applicable to a home security camera?
+Also, IMOU fitted in here an RJ-45 LAN input for fans of a wired connection, and well, a higher stability.
+The speaker, MicroUSB, power cable input, and QR code.
+And I suppose IMOU aims for a parents’ audience, because additionally, you can get an orange or a black silicone cover.
+Yeah, it definitely makes it look more cozy and kid-friendly, but is a “kid-friendly” term is applicable to a home security camera?
 As a baby walkie-talkie?
 Yeah definitely.
-But in some sense, it makes it look like a toy and it may attract some extra attention, though it depends on an install location.
+But in some sense, it makes it look like a toy, and it may attract some extra attention, though it depends on the installation location.

 Below you see a video for you to evaluate a video quality with your own eyes in compare to the EZviz C6CN during daytime.

-The first thing you can notice is a difference in a view angle, which is a wider 115° for Ranger, and 94° for C6CN.
+The first thing you can notice is a difference in the view angle, which is a wider 115° for Ranger, and 94° for C6CN.
 Except that, the footage taken from Ranger looks more natural due to a 30 FPS recording rate, while Ezviz works in 20 FPS only.
-The exact image, well, such a slight different this time, unlike our previous reviews, where Ezviz was delivering a way better colors against IMOU, and this time I like IMOU version more over Ezviz.
+The exact image, well, such a slight difference this time, unlike our previous reviews, where Ezviz was delivering way better colors against IMOU, and this time I like the IMOU version more than Ezviz.

 The Feature Set